AppShed/extension-api/README.md

 You can install the API in your project just add `"appshed/extension-api": "*"` to your composer.json and run `composer update appshed/extension-api`.

-### Download
+### Phar

-If you want to download a zip and start developing then [click here](https://dckuxov304qnw.cloudfront.net/files/appshed-api.zip).
-The zip contains version 1.2, compatible with the AppShed source code generator.
-Just include `require_once 'vendor/autoload.php';` to get started.
+If you don't want to use composer, you can (download the phar)[https://raw.githubusercontent.com/AppShed/extension-api/master/build/appshed-api.phar].
+This is a package of everything you need, you just need to `require_once 'appshed-api.phar'`.

 ## Examples